OCD Specialist, Dr Pointer

 Before recovering from OCD, Doctor Pointer used to be caught up in his own OCD, too

 If you have OCD, then you are probably predisposed to getting deeply immersed within your imagination, to the point where you doubt what is real.
 Anything is possible within your imagination.
 You can end up questioning who you are, what is actually possible, what you have done, & what you are experiencing with your senses, & also lose sight of what you know makes sense.
-You get lost in a world of imagined possibilities; all of them distressing.
+You get lost in a world of remote probabilities, imagined possibilities; all of them distressing.
 So you try harder & harder to be sure of what is real, but your efforts take you even further into your imagined ocd world; creating more intense doubt, confusion, & distress

 OCD can feel like a nightmare - feeling stuck, trapped, & lost in a labyrinth of confusion & fear that causes high levels of distress.
 There is a way to emerge from this almost other-worldly trance-like existence where our fears can seem real ~ it takes times, but it is achievable